 The collaborative environment will continue to be used during the construction phase to coordinate, communicate, and collaborate.
-In relation to designers when it is appropriate for the construction task teams to have access and use the collaborative environment, they will provide all input/feedback to design task teams on 3D models and 2D drawings via the platform.
-Stamps and tags as outlined in the Kiwirail Digital Engineering Revizto Guidance Note will be used to filter feedback provided back to design task teams.
+When it is appropriate for the construction task teams to have access to and use the collaborative environment, construction task teams will provide all feedback to design task teams via the platform.
+Stamps and tags as outlined in the Kiwirail Digital Engineering Revizto Guidance Note will be used to filter feedback provided to design task teams.